 The DMCA opened new avenues for copyright holders who sought to sue for infringement.
 The person committing the infringement was typically difficult to locate, especially if the infringer was based in another country and operated on a large scale.
 With just a few keystrokes, the offender can adopt a new identity at a different ISP, and the serious offenders seldom have traceable addresses.
 At the same time, the offenders often have much shallower pockets than a major ISP.
 Therefore, going after an ISP is easier and more lucrative.

 The question arises as to how a copyright holder could legally claim that the ISP is guilty of infringement.
 The answer is a concept known as secondary liability.
-Secondary liability can be contributory liability, meaning that the defendant contributed to the infringement.
+Secondary liability can be a contributory liability, meaning that the defendant contributed to the infringement.
 By merely providing a service that could be used as a platform for infringing content, virtually all ISPs could potentially be found guilty of contributory infringement.
 Fortunately, ISPs have some protection under the safe harbor provisions of the DMCA.
 A somewhat riskier type of secondary liability falls under the category of vicarious liability.
 This implies that the ISP profited from the infringement in some manner.
 This does not require the ISP to have knowledge of the infringing content.
 For example, if the ISP receives a portion of the revenue from a banner ad appearing on the page containing the infringing content, the ISP could be found to have profited from the infringement.